CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 **build**

-We recommend building on an `amd64` platform, although the Docker BuildKit allows building for different platforms.
+We recommend building on an `amd64` platform, although the Docker BuildKit allows for cross-platform builds.
 Use at your own risk.

 All commands should be run from the installation directory.